I included Puerto Madryn in my itinerary because it’s famous for its wildlife – however, apart from whales, it’s also known for Wales.

 Travelling another 80 kilometers from Puerto Pirámides – distances in Argentina are crazy; everywhere – we got to the Punta Norte reserve.

 The reserve is known for Orca watching, but in this respect, we were not the lucky ones.

 However, it was the nicest stop on this tour since below the cliffs was a huge colony of Patagonian sea lions.
 There was the harsh’n’heavy sea lion bull, surrounded by his numerous harem.
-But the cutest sight were the babies.
+But the cutest sight was the babies.
 There were so many of them – everywhere: Frolicking in the shallow waters, lazing and cuddling on the sand, being nursed by their mothers.

 Along the path on the cliffs were informative signs – for those who could take their eyes off those adorable families for just a moment.

-Also, at this stop, there are public restrooms and a tiny café where I had a cup of hot tea since I was terribly freezing.
+Also, at this stop, there are public restrooms and a tiny café where I had a cup of hot tea since it was terribly freezing.
 Although I visited during the Argentinian summer, some days in Patagonia were just incredibly cold – especially close to the coast with the strong winds.

-When travelling Patagonia, you should always have some long pants and hoodies or windbreakers on you – it’s a rough region.
+When travelling through Patagonia, you should always have some long pants and hoodies or windbreakers on you – it’s a rough region.